-Comparison of results

-Both group testing and individual testing return the same point estimate on the proportion of infected individuals (2%).
+Comparison of results.
+Both Group Testing and Individual Testing return the same point estimate on the proportion of infected individuals (2%).
 They return slightly different confidence intervals due to a non-linearity in the formulas involved.
 Both confidence intervals have the same size of 0.5%, which is a reasonable size on which policy making decisions can be based.
-However, the cost in terms of number of tests is drastically lower for group testing (500) compared to individual testing (12,000).
-In this application, group testing allows to economise on tests by a factor of 24.
+However, the cost in terms of number of tests if drastically lower for group testing (500) compared to individual testing (12,000).
+In this application, group testing allows to economise on tests by a factor 24.

-Note that group size 35 is optimised so that each group test positive with probability circa 0.5 for 2% prevalence.
+Note that group size 35 is optimised so that each group test positive with probability circa .5 for 2% prevalence.
 In principle, prevalence is not known, so group size may not be chosen optimally.
 This will lead to a slightly degraded performance of group testing.
-In this application, group testing allows to economise on tests by a factor 24 while keeping groups of reasonable size.